Quantum Structure in Cognition: Why and How Concepts are Entangled: Explanation of entanglement in concepts

-It is important to note that the origin of entanglement is due to the fact that the combination {\it The Animal Acts} is a new concept or, equivalently, a new entity, and the reality of the entity is represented by the pure states, rather than by the weights, which are instead related to context, hence to the interaction of the entity with the external world.
-As a consequence, entanglement in concepts does not strictly depend on the linearity of the tensor product Hilbert space that can be used to model the entity {\it The Animal Acts} -- we remind that the {\it Tsirelson inequalities} \cite{tsirelson80} hold in the specific case that we have considered, therefore a purely quantum model can be worked out in this case.
-However, the presence of a quantum model can be useful to represent mathematically how concepts entangle.
-More concretely, let us denote the ground states of the concepts {\it Animal} and {\it Acts} by the unit vectors $|p_{\mathit{Animal}}\rangle$ and $|p_{\mathit{Acts}}\rangle$, respectively.
+A consequence of the above analysis is that entanglement in concepts does not strictly depend on the linearity of the tensor product Hilbert space that can be used to model the entity {\it The Animal Acts} -- we remind that the {\it Tsirelson inequalities} \cite{tsirelson80} hold in the specific case that we have considered, therefore a purely quantum model can be worked out in this case.
+Moreover, the type of model in Hilbert space that we would expect is the following.
+Let us denote the states of the concepts {\it Animal} and {\it Acts} by the unit vectors $|p_{\mathit{Animal}}\rangle$ and $|p_{\mathit{Acts}}\rangle$, respectively.
 Since {\it Animal} and {\it Acts} are both abstractions of, say, {\it Horse} and {\it Bear} and of {\it Growls} and {\it Whinnies}, respectively, we have

 where $|a_1|^2$ and $|a_2|^2$, and $|b_1|^2$ and $|b_2|^2$, respectively, are the weights that both concretizations carry, and the unit vectors $|p_{H}\rangle$, $|p_{B}\rangle$, $|p_{G}\rangle$ and $|p_{W}\rangle$ represent the states $p_{\mathit{Horse}}$, $p_{\mathit{Bear}}$, $p_{\mathit{Growls}}$ and $p_{\mathit{Whinnies}}$, respectively.
 The ground state $p_{\mathit{The\, Animal\, Acts}}$ of the combination {\it The Animal Acts}, being an abstraction of `all combinations of the concrete cases', is then represented by the unit vector